 The team also worked on assessing the abundance and diversity of tick species in various ecological niches of the Maasai Mara National Reserve in Kenya.
-We had previously collected questing ticks from vegetation in different ecological niches reserve.
+They had previously collected questing ticks from vegetation in different ecological niches reserve.
 A subset of these ticks was identified microscopically.
 They then studied their distribution and abundance in relation to their ecology as defined by presence or absence of different wildlife species, grasses and woody plants.
 It was noted that high number of ticks was found in habitats with elephants, buffaloes, hippos and wildebeest.
 Surprisingly, there were low tick numbers in habitats with livestock, possibly indicating intensive control of ticks by farmers using acaricides.
 Tick numbers were also higher in habitats with particular grasses species, such as Themeda triandra, Sporobolus pyrimidalis and Hyparrhaenia dissoluta.
 As this was a subset of the tick samples, they will analyze the remaining samples and also investigate for pathogens borne by the ticks.

 In the next 3-6 months, the team will continue to troubleshoot technical variations in the HRMA protocol.
 Field collection of bushmeat samples in transboundary regions of Tanzania and Kenya including Ngorongoro and Tarime will also take place.